otulpp/spring-modpack-2024/origins/feline.md

 - **Nine Lives:** You have 1 less heart of health than humans.
 - **Nocturnal:** You can slightly see in the dark when not in water.
 - **Weak Arms:** When not under the effect of a strength potion, you can only mine natural stone if there are at most 2 other natural stone blocks adjacent to it.
-- **Catlike Appearance:** Creepers are scared of you and will only explode if you attack them first.",
+- **Catlike Appearance:** Creepers are scared of you and will only explode if you attack them first.
 - **Velvet Paws:** Your footsteps don't cause any vibrations which could otherwise be picked up by nearby lifeforms.